Duroktar/trabWatcher/README.rst

 .. code-block:: fish

-    go install github.com/Duroktar/watcher
+    go get github.com/Duroktar/trabWatcher

-That should place watcher into $GOPATH/bin
+That should place a `watcher` executable into $GOPATH/bin

 Usage